Augusto Pinochet

 Pinochet seized power in Chile in a military coup.
-The military had previously received financial and intelligence support from the United States, which favored the military coup (Note: Authors who consider the role of the United States crucial for the coup include Peter Winn, Peter Kornbluh and Tim Weiner.) that toppled Allende's democratically elected socialist Unidad Popular government and ended civilian rule.
-In December 1974, the ruling military junta appointed Pinochet Supreme Head of the nation by joint decree, although without the support of one of the coup's instigators, Air Force General Gustavo Leigh.
+The military had previously received financial and intelligence support from the United States, which favoured the military coup (Note: Authors who consider the role of the United States crucial for the coup include Peter Winn, Peter Kornbluh and Tim Weiner.) that toppled Allende's democratically elected socialist Unidad Popular government and ended civilian rule.
+In December 1974, the ruling military junta appointed Pinochet Supreme Head of the nation by joint decree, although without the support of one of the coup's instigators, Air Force general Gustavo Leigh.

 After his rise to power, Pinochet persecuted leftists, socialists, and political critics, resulting in the executions of 1,200 to 3,200 people, the internment of as many as 80,000 people, and the torture of tens of thousands.
 According to the Chilean government, the number of executions and forced disappearances was at least 3,095.
 Operation Condor, a U.S.-supported terror operation focusing on South America, was founded at the behest of the Pinochet regime in late November 1975.

-Under the influence of the free market-oriented "Chicago Boys", Pinochet's military government implemented economic liberalization following neoliberalism.
+Under the influence of the free market–oriented "Chicago Boys", Pinochet's military government implemented economic liberalization following neoliberalism.
 This policy included currency stabilization, removal of tariff protections for local industry, the banning of trade unions, and privatization of social security and hundreds of state-owned enterprises.
 Some of the government properties were sold below market price to politically connected buyers, including Pinochet's son-in-law Julio Ponce Lerou.
 The regime used censorship of entertainment as a way to reward supporters of the regime and punish opponents.
 These policies dramatically increased economic inequality and produced high economic growth.
 They caused the 1982 monetary crisis, and thus produced its devastating effects on the Chilean economy.
-Pinochet's wealth grew considerably during his years in power through dozens of bank accounts secretly held abroad and holdings in real estate.
+Pinochet's wealth grew considerably during his years in power through dozens of bank accounts secretly held abroad and real estate holdings.
 He was later prosecuted for embezzlement, tax fraud, and kickbacks on arms deals.